BMC Helix Subscriber Information

 Do I need to test my environment after a service update?

-At the end of each environment update, BMC Helix performs basic sanity checks (such as the availability of URLs, log-in, and log-out).
+Yes.
+After each environment update, BMC Helix performs basic sanity checks, such as verifying URL availability and login and logout functionality.

-If there are open blocker issues after DEV and QA upgrades, the customer can request a pause for the Prod upgrade.
-Until these blocker issues are resolved, we will not proceed with the Prod upgrade.
+If there are open blocker issues after the DEV or QA updates, you can request a pause of the Production update.
+The Production update does not proceed until all blocker issues are resolved.

 Important